dtr-org/unit-e/CONTRIBUTING.md

 there is a path for contributors to become maintainers if they show to be capable and willing to take over this responsibility.

-The UnitE team is committed to fostering a welcoming and harassment-free environment.
+The unit-e team is committed to fostering a welcoming and harassment-free environment.
 All participants are expected to adhere to our [code of conduct](CODE_OF_CONDUCT.md).